SeldonIO/mlgraph/docs/control-plane.md

 * Nodes which have no nodes that depend on them will be treated as output nodes

 For each node:
-  1. Apply join if specified or pass traffic as received
+  1. Apply merge if specified or pass traffic as received
   1. Run implementation if specified
-  1. Apply fork if specified or pass traffic to all children
+  1. Apply route if specified or pass traffic to all children

 ## Examples